UBC-MDS/DSCI_522_G410/doc/proposal.md

 ## Data Source and Description

 For this project, we will be using the [Fifa 19 complete player dataset](https://www.kaggle.com/karangadiya/fifa19) [1].
 The dataset includes about 80 attributes for all soccer players in FIFA 2019 (over 18,000 total!).
-Attributes include basic information such as player age, nationality, club, position, wage, fifa rating (as a measure of overall quality) as well as more detailed characteristics such as stamina, strength, interceptions, etc.
+Attributes include basic information such as player age, nationality, club, position, wage, Fifa rating (as a measure of overall quality) as well as more detailed characteristics such as stamina, strength, interceptions, etc.

-So far we are only planning to make the following minor additions / changes to the dataset for our project:
+So far we are only planning to make the following minor additions /changes to the dataset for our project:
- - Filter out extraneous extraneous attributes to make the number of features more manageable.
+ - Filter out extraneous attributes to make the number of features more manageable.
 For example, there are over 20 attributes that describe a player's performance rating in each possible position.
 We plan to remove these and only use the primary player position and overall rating in our analysis.
 After EDA and/or early model runs we will likely find more features that can be screened out.
  - Create a new `BMI` column based on the player `weight` and `height` attributes.

 ## Research Question

-It's no secret that soccer players make exorbant amounts of money.
+It's no secret that soccer players make exorbitant amounts of money.
 Our main research question is a **predictive** question that asks: ***"What are the most important features in determining a football (soccer) player's salary?".***

 Some sub-questions that we also plan to address include:
  - Are salaries correlated with ratings?
 If there is a strong correlation (which we would expect), we might be able to infer that the most important features for predicting salary might also be the best for predicting player quality/rating.